Facebook cancels developer conference as tech companies respond to virus

 The company also said it is requiring workers returning from those countries to avoid working in its facilities for two weeks after they return, and asked workers who experience coronavirus-like symptoms to seek medical attention and not return to its facilities until they are well.

-Reporting by Amal S and Ayanti Bera in Bengaluru, Katie Paul, Stephen Nellis and Paresh Dave in San Francisco; Editing by Shailesh Kuber and Leslie Adler
+Reporting by Amal S and Ayanti Bera in Bengaluru, Katie Paul, Stephen Nellis and Paresh Dave in San Francisco; Editing by Leslie Adler and Christopher Cushing